 Acupuncture is a 2000-year-old Chinese treatment in which needles are inserted into specific points on the body.
 The World Health Organization (WHO) lists approximately four-dozen different conditions that can legitimately be treated by acupuncture.
-Acupuncture treatments can be particularly helpful for pain complaints such as: muscular strains, arthritic pain, neck and low back pain, rotator cuff tendonitis, tennis elbow, migraine and tension headaches.
+Acupuncture treatments can be particularly helpful for pain complaints such as: muscular strains, joint sprains, arthritic pain, neck and low back pain, rotator cuff tendonitis, tennis elbow, hip, knee and leg pain, sciatica, bursitis, migraine and tension headaches.

 The term "Medical Acupuncture" refers to acupuncture performed by a licensed health care professional who has training in the health sciences.
 Practitioners of Medical Acupuncture derive the concepts of disease, dysfunction, and healing from the western biomedical understanding of pathology, anatomy, physiology and biochemistry.
 Under this model, the act of inserting an acupuncture needle into the body is believed to result in the following:

 · Pain Control - Pain-blocking substances are released locally and by the central nervous system to suppress the transmission of pain.

 · Inflammation Control - Natural anti-inflammatory chemicals are released locally, and inflammation control centers are stimulated in other parts of the body.